devkizit/devkizit/README.md

 - 👯 I’m looking to collaborate on **Websites and applications**

-- 💬 Ask me about **Python,JavaScript,Css,Html5,Data Structures and Algorithms,UI/UX DESIGN.**
+- 💬 Ask me about **Python,JavaScript,Css,Html5,Data Structures and Algorithms**

 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->